If the Roman government condemned a ruler, his portraits often died with him.

 Did it work?

-Damnatio memoriae were not completely successful in wiping out the memory of an individual.
+Instances of damnatio memoriae were not always completely successful in wiping out the memory of an individual.
 Among the emperors who suffered damnatio memoriae are some of the best-known figures from Roman history, including Gaius (a.k.a.
 Caligula) and Nero.
 The notoriety of these men comes to us not only from texts written during their lifetimes and later, but also from images which survived the immediate violence of the damnatio memoriae and then centuries of neglect.

 For instance, one marble portrait preserves not only the image of Caligula, but also traces of paint, informing us of the existence of this condemned emperor as well as the polychromy of ancient sculpture.
 In antiquity, these types of images were considered very powerful and closely linked with the identity of the person they represented.